-

 DEQ’s Division of Drinking Water urges Utah schools and childcare facilities to apply for funding to test for lead in their drinking water after receiving a $434,000 EPA grant to cover the cost of testing.

 In 1991 the Environmental Protection Agency (EPA) published a regulation known as the Lead and Copper Rule (LCR).
 The LCR established a requirement for public drinking water systems classified as either community or non-community non-transient to routinely monitor for lead and copper.
-Action Levels EPA sets action levels that trigger additional actions by public water…
+Also identified in the LCR are action levels for lead and copper.
+An…